-As Accounting Officer, the Headteacher has responsibility for ensuring that the Academy delivers good value in the use of public resources.
-The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+As Accounting Officer, the Headteacher has responsibility for ensuring that the Trust delivers good value in the use of public resources.

-The Accounting Officer considers how the Academy's use of its resources has provided good value for money during each academic year, and reports to the Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The Accounting Officer has delivered improved value for money during the year by:

-Accepting responsibility and accountability for ensuring that the Academy delivers good value in the use of public resources.
-The Accounting Officer is aware of the guide to Academy value for money statements published by the ESFA and understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
-The Accounting Officer has ensured that the Academy's use of its resources has provided good value for money during the academic year.
-The Academy is committed to providing a high quality education for all groups of children and ensuring that this education is based on ensuring breadth across the curriculum with first hand relevant experiences wherever possible.
-The Catholicity of our Academy is of paramount importance and Gospel values are woven through every aspect of school life.
+The Accounting Officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
+The Accounting Officer has delivered improved value for money during the year by accepting responsibility and accountability for ensuring that the Trust delivers good value in the use of public resources.
+The Accounting Officer is aware of the guide to Trust value for money statements' published by the ESFA and understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+The Accounting Officer has ensured that the Trust's use of its resources has provided good value for money during the academic year.
+The Trust is committed to providing a high quality education for all groups of children and ensuring that this education is based on ensuring breadth across the curriculum with first hand relevant experiences wherever possible.
+The Catholicity of our Trust is of paramount importance and Gospel values are woven through every aspect of school life.